If you are going to train donkeys you will need tack. Tack care and the ability to recondition tack will become important because tack is expensive!

 As you can see it’s black, shiny and dropped softly here.
 It looks like a new leather harness.
 I was thrilled!
 BUT… there were a few problems.

 The Blackrock leather conditioner left the leather feeling tacky at first then it left the leathers hard again.
 The conditioner also had a weird chemical smell to it I did not like.
 I looked up their company online and like so many leather conditioners they don’t give out what’s in it.
 A big secret!
-Whatever, a big red flag to me that they are hiding something.
+Whatever, a big red flag to me they are hiding something.

 I hate chemicals around myself and my equine.
 There are a lot of shady products on the market that have harmful things in them that aren’t revealed to us.
 There are also a lot of unregulated products that aren’t even what they say they are all together.
 This leather craftsman wrote an article about what he found out about leather conditioning products and what works best for him.
 Spoiler: Basically any oil will do the job!
 Leather Conditioner Comparison